asmet081/asmet081/README.md

 <br />

 My name is Alex Smetana.
-I am currently a Junior attending the University of Wisconsin Stevens Point (UWSP) majoring in both Computer Information Science(CIS) - App Development and Cyber Security.
+I am currently a Senior attending the University of Wisconsin Stevens Point (UWSP) majoring in both Computer Information Science(CIS) - App Development and Cyber Security.
 My expected graduation is May of 2024.

 <br />

 My goal is to obtain an internship as either a software engineer or an internship for a cyber security position.
 I have a passion for coding and would love to get some experience in the real world!
-I have expierence in Java, HTML 5, Python, CSS, and R Code.
+I have expierence in Java, HTML 5, CSS, and more.

 <br />

 ### Qualifications

 * Basics of object-oriented programming using using data structures and algorithms (Java)
-* Brief understanding of coding fundamentals in both Python and HTML
+* Brief understanding of coding fundamentals in both CSS and HTML
-* Studied data analysis using R code
-* Fundamentals of Cyber Security
+* Fundamentals of Cyber Security / Networking skills
 * Soft skills such as problem solving, critical thinking, and the ability to work under pressure

  <p>